nmwsharp/polyscope-docs/cpp/source/features/user_callback.md

     If false, no ImGui anything will be pushed on the stack when the callback is invoked, and the user is entirely responsible for making any ImGui calls (or not making any).

     Default: `true`.

+??? func "`#!cpp bool options::invokeUserCallbackForNestedShow`"

+    ##### invoke user callback for nested show

+    Suppose you call `polyscope::show()`, and within your callback, another instance of `polyscope::show()` is called---this is a nested show.

+    Depending on the situation, you might or might not want your `userCallback` to continue being executed on each render loop iteration of this nested viewer; this setting exposes the option.

+    If true, your callback will be executed as normal for every main loop iteration, even in nested show windows.

+    If false, your callback will only be executed for initial, outermost calls to `polyscope::show()`.

+    Default: `false`.